Contact Form

 When

-Okonkwo is exiled to his mother’s village for seven years, he falls into a deep
+Okonkwo is exiled to his mother’s village, he falls into a deep depression.
+He

-depression.
-He cannot see the value in his mother’s family because he views
+cannot see the value in his mother’s family because he views anything "maternal" as

-He feels like a lost man, fearing his life will end up empty like his father's.
+He feels like a lost man, fearing his life will end up empty and haggard like his father's.

 Conclusion